 - Client Bulletins, You Buy the Business, You Buy Its Sins - Seventh Circuit Reminds Business Buyers of Successor Liability for Federal Employment Law Violations

-The attorneys on Constangy’s Wage and Hour Compliance team have substantial expertise in all areas of the federal Fair Labor Standards Act and state wage and hour laws, some having come to the firm from positions with the U.S. Department of Labor.
+The attorneys on Constangy’s wage and hour compliance team have substantial expertise in all areas of the federal Fair Labor Standards Act and state wage and hour laws, some having come to the firm from positions within the U.S. Department of Labor and various state agencies.

-The Wage and Hour team is ready to assist you in determining the "exempt" status of your employees; handling some of the more complex wage and hour issues of recent vintage, such as overtime recordkeeping for telecommuting employees and the exemption status of jobs that have become much less "discretionary" because of technology.
-Additionally, modern-day compliance with the overtime requirements for non-exempt employees paid under various incentive compensation arrangements is not a simple task, and Constangy’s Wage and Hour lawyers can carefully guide employers through these difficult compliance issues.
+We are skilled at handling some of the more complex wage and hour issues of recent vintage, such as recordkeeping for telecommuting employees and the exemption status of jobs that have become much less "discretionary" because of technology.
+We also understand modern-day compliance with the overtime requirements for non-exempt employees paid under various incentive compensation arrangements.